Ophelia: Plot

 Later that night, after the play, Hamlet kills Polonius during a private meeting between Hamlet and his mother, Queen Gertrude.
 At Ophelia's next appearance, after her father's death, she has gone mad, due to what the other characters interpret as grief for her father.
 She talks in riddles and rhymes, and sings some "mad" and bawdy songs about death and a maiden losing her virginity.
 She exits after bidding everyone a "good night".

 The last time Ophelia appears in the play is after Laertes comes to the castle to challenge Claudius over the death of his father, Polonius.
 Ophelia sings more songs and hands out flowers, citing their symbolic meanings, although interpretations of the meanings differ.
-The only herb that Ophelia gives to herself is rue; "...there's rue for you, and here's some for me; we may call it herb of grace o' Sundays; O, you must wear your rue with a difference".
-Rue is well known for its symbolic meaning of regret, but the herb is also used to treat pain, bruises and has abortive qualities.
+The only herb that Ophelia gives to herself is rue: "...there's rue for you, and here's some for me; we may call it herb of grace o' Sundays; O, you must wear your rue with a difference".
+Rue is well known for its symbolic meaning of regret, but the herb is also used to treat pain, bruises and has long been known to induce abortion.

 In Act 4 Scene 7, Queen Gertrude reports that Ophelia had climbed into a willow tree (There is a willow grows aslant the brook), and that the branch had broken and dropped Ophelia into the brook, where she drowned.
 Gertrude says that Ophelia appeared "incapable of her own distress".
 Gertrude's announcement of Ophelia's death has been praised as one of the most poetic death announcements in literature.

 Later, a sexton at the graveyard insists Ophelia must have killed herself.
 Laertes is outraged by what the cleric says, and replies that Ophelia will be an angel in heaven when the cleric "lie[s] howling" in hell.

 At Ophelia's funeral, Queen Gertrude sprinkles flowers on Ophelia's grave ("Sweets to the sweet"), and says she wished Ophelia could have been Hamlet's wife (contradicting Laertes' warnings to Ophelia in the first act).
-Laertes then jumps into Ophelia's grave excavation, asking for the burial to wait until he has held her in his arms one last time and proclaims how much he loved her.
+Laertes then jumps into the grave dug for Ophelia, asking for the burial to wait until he has held her in his arms one last time and proclaims how much he loved her.
 Hamlet, nearby, then challenges Laertes and claims that he loved Ophelia more than "forty thousand" brothers could.
-Claudius then promises to have a monument constructed in her memory.
-After her funeral scene, Ophelia is no longer mentioned.
+Claudius promises to have a monument constructed in her memory.
+Ophelia is not mentioned further after this scene.